thatonedudemike/Simp_Scan/README.md

  The Port scanner runs into a few snags when ran against things like Amazon FireSticks and Printers but when ran against a Computer or the Host it works as Advertised for now

-As of Dec 13, 2021, if you find any issues feel free to add them and throw them in or email me the fixed code and i will append it into the source.
+As of Dec 13, 2021, if you find any issues feel free to add them

 This code is going to be riddled with bugs and was not designed with any security try/excepts.